mrocklin/slides/odsc-2016-boston.md

 *  **Familiar:** Implements parallel NumPy and Pandas objects
 *  **Flexible:** for sophisticated and messy algorithms
-*  **Fast:** Optimized for demanding numeric algorithms
+*  **Fast:** Optimized for demanding algorithms
 *  **Scales up:** Runs resiliently on clusters of 100s of machines
 *  **Scales down:** Pragmatic in a single process on a laptop
 *  **Interactive:** Responsive and fast for interactive computing

 <hr>

-Dask **complements** the rest of the numeric ecosystem.
+Dask **complements** the Python ecosystem.
 It was developed with NumPy, Pandas, and Scikit-Learn developers.

 Dask is not...
 ----------------

 *  **A Database:**
-    *  No query planner (scheduler has only low-level information)
+    *  No query planner (only low-level optimizations)
     *  No shuffle (some groupbys and hash joins a problem)
 *  **MPI:**
     *  Central dynamic scheduler